hanatos/vkdt/src/pipe/modules/jddcnn/readme.md

 <textarea readonly style="background-image:url(denoise-on.jpg)" ></textarea>
 </div>

-the weights are read from `~/.config/vkdt/data/jddcnn-weights.dat`. download links will follow once the training converged.
+the weights are read from `~/.config/vkdt/data/jddcnn-weights-heavy.dat` or, for the slightly more light-weight variant with only 16 base channels `~/.config/vkdt/data/jddcnn-weights-light.dat`. download links will follow once the training converged.

 in the pipeline it replaces denoising and demosaicing.